 If you suspect that your dog is telling you they might have OA, it’s important to make an appointment with your veterinarian for an OA screening.
 If it’s determined that your dog has OA, your veterinarian may recommend a comprehensive treatment plan.
 Fortunately, there are treatment options that can safely help ease the pain of OA.
 In the study discussed above, the long-term treatment option used was a nonsteroidal anti-inflammatory drug (NSAID), which has been found to be safe for long-term use.

-The sooner osteoarthritis is diagnosed, the better your dog’s outlook and quality of life can be.[2]
-And that should come as a clear sign of happiness.
+The sooner osteoarthritis is diagnosed, the better your dog’s outlook and quality of life can be and that should come as a clear sign of happiness.

 Joyce A. Login, DVM

 Dr. Login received her veterinary degree from The Ohio State University in 1988 and began her career practicing at a small animal hospital in New Jersey.
 She left private practice to work in the animal health corporate world and has had the opportunity to work for various animal health companies including Hill’s, Novartis and Bayer.
-In 2010, she joined Zoetis, and is currently the Veterinary Medical Lead supporting Pain, Oncology and Specialty products.
-She has a special interest in the areas of veterinary communication, pain, and vector-borne diseases.
+Dr. Login was a valued member of the Zoetis team, known for her dedication and passion as a veterinarian and as the former Veterinary Medical Lead supporting Pain, Oncology and Specialty products.
+Sadly, she passed away in October of 2024.
+Her legacy and impact will always be remembered and cherished by colleagues and friends alike.

 1. Reid J, Wright A, Gober M, Nolan, A.M, et al. (2018).
 Measuring chronic pain in osteoarthritic dogs treated long-term with carprofen, through its impact on health-related quality of life (HRQL).
 Vet Comp Orthop Traumato.
 31(S 01): A1-A6.